matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 ## Introduction to Microservices

 - **Microservice Architecture**: Microservices are small, specialized, and autonomous services that are a significant part of new Cloud-native architectures.
 They are a part of a larger DevOps practice which includes continuous delivery, continuous integration, and best practices around monitoring and alerting.
-- **Types of Microservice Architectures**: The text discusses different types of microservice architectures, including event-driven web services.
+- **Types of Microservice Architectures**: event-driven web services.
 The success or failure of a project can depend on the chosen architecture.
 - **Serverless Computing**: Serverless is a paradigm where you can run code without provisioning servers, eliminating the need to worry about low-level details of provisioning machines.
 AWS Lambda, Google Cloud Functions, and Azure functions are examples of this, where they can map to different events.
 This is considered one of the best advancements in modern computing.

 ![](../../images/microservices_architecture.png)